 For customers looking to find specific fashion attributes and easily navigate search, visual interface offers a more robust search experience.
 And, for customers looking to find an item based on a real-life picture, image upload offers search options.

-The future is leaning towards search clothes by image that uses a creative visual interface to guide customers through the search and discovery process.
+The future is leaning towards visual search in AI that uses a creative visual interface to guide customers through the search and discovery process.
 The technology around visual interface is rapidly evolving--are you in the know about it?

 Dive into the dynamic world of AI integration in fashion eCommerce with our comprehensive blog.
 Explore current trends, assess the impact on job security, and uncover key strategies and challenges as we predict the future landscape of AI in the fashion industry.